Apache OFBiz: Data layer

 The data layer is responsible for database access, storage and providing a common data interface to the business layer.
 Data is accessed not in object oriented fashion but in a relational way.
 Each entity (represented as a row in the database) is provided to the business layer as a set of generic values.
 A generic value is not typed, so fields of an entity are accessed by the column name.

+Key integrations

+Apache Solr is an enterprise search server with a REST-like API.
+It's highly scalable, adaptable, comprehensive, and capable of processing and handling large amounts of data.
+The Apache Solr / OFBiz integration not only speeds up searches, but also greatly enhances the search capabilities of OFBiz.
+Solr also added faceted and hierarchical search capabilities to OFBiz.

+REST offers several advantages that make it a preferred choice for building and consuming web services particularly utilizing micro services architecture.
+The greatest benefit is the support for headless architecture.

+Gradle, though it's a separate tool outside of OFBiz, this development is nonetheless significant because it simplifies the maintenance and upgrade of OFBiz dependencies on external libraries, which makes it easier to keep the system up to date and secure.

 History

 The OFBiz project was created by David E. Jones and Andrew Zeneski on April 13, 2001.
 The project was initially hosted as The Apache Open For Business Project on SourceForge and Open For Business Project (Apache OFBiz) at Open HUB.

 Between September 2003 and May 2006, it was hosted as a java.net project, but the project has been removed from there.
 It has begun to be widely used around 2003.
 After incubating since January 31, 2006, it became a Top Level Apache project on December 20, 2006: Apache OFBiz Incubation Status.